For a faster, more profitable home sale

 We are blessed with an abundance of wildlife here in Alaska.
 I especially enjoy the moose passing through my property, stopping to dine on birch, willow and cottonwood leaves, or simply to nap in the sun.

-In the spring, the cows often birth close to my house, (often too close!) until the calves are strong enough to run.
+In the spring, moose cows often birth on my property, where they remain until the calves are strong enough to run.
 They have learned that predators, (bears!) typically avoid people.

 My family and I enjoy the many hiking and biking trails in this area.
 Our favorite place is Hatcher Pass, a scenic mountain pass about 22 miles from Palmer.